Nitzan4mor/Andoird-Airport-Simulator/README.md

-4. the app has a setting menu that allows you to chose the following preferences - -show only flights that have landed
+4. the app has a setting menu that allows you to chose the following preferences -
+  - show only flights that have landed
-  -show only flights that have not landed yet
+  - show only flights that have not landed yet
-  -
+  - show only fligts that have landed using a time filter